AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

 Cash App leverages several cutting-edge technologies to provide seamless and a secure user experience.

-One of the technologies that Cash App uses a secure encryption, specifically, Cash App is PCI Data Security (PCI-DSS) Level 1 compliant, which is the highest level of compliance and payment standards merchants can comply with to securely store, transmit, and process credit card information. **(CASH APP & ALL ABOUT COOKIES)** Cash App utilizes state-of-the-art encryption algorithms to protect user data and financial transactions.
-A user's payment information would be encrypted and be sent securely to Cash App's servers; even if they are using public/private WI-Fi or data (3G, 4G, etc.) it would still protect that sensitive information from unauthorized entities. **(CASH APP)** They also offer two-factor authentication.
+It utilizes state-of-the-art secure encryption algorithms to protect user data and their financial transactions.
+Cash App is a PCI Data Security (PCI-DSS) Level 1 compliant, which is the highest level of compliance and payment standards merchants can comply with to securely store, transmit, and process credit card information. **(CASH APP & ALL ABOUT COOKIES)** If users were to use public or private Wi-Fi or data (3G, 4G, etc.), then their data and sensitive information would be protected from unauthorized entities, as that information would be encrypted and sent securely to Cash App’s servers.
+As added protection, Cash App offers two-factor authentication.

-The second technology they utilize is cloud computing technology, specifically Google Cloud, and artificial intelligence (AI) research firm Dessa to strengthen "Cash App's existing solutions and drive innovation mechanisms to improve customer experience and increase accessibility to bank services." **(GOOGLE CLOUD)** They also "opted to use Google Cloud AI and machine learning (ML) solutions and NVIDIA's graphic processing units (GPUs) to handle the immense compute demands of its applied AI efforts."
-It allows them to handle large volumes of transactions and user requests, in order to ensure a smooth and interrupted user experience.
-In general it helps Block Inc.'s data scientist to carry out data-heavy, processing-intensive initiatives.
+Not only does Cash App use encryption.
+It also utilizes cloud computing technology, like Google Cloud, and artificial intelligence (AI) research firm Dessa to strengthen "Cash App's existing solutions and drive innovation mechanisms to improve customer experience and increase accessibility to bank services." **(GOOGLE CLOUD)**.
+They also "opted to use Google Cloud AI and machine learning (ML) solutions and NVIDIA's graphic processing units (GPUs) to handle the immense compute demands of its applied AI efforts."
+Essentially, they would be able to handle the large volume of transactions and user requests, ensuring a smooth and uninterrupted user experience.
+In turn, Block Inc.’s data scientist would be able to conduct data-heavy, processing-intensive initiatives.

 The third technology is near-field communication (NFC).
 NFC enables users to make contactless payments by simply tapping their smartphones or their Cash Cards against payment terminals/readers.
 It offers a convenient method for in-person transactions. **(CASHAPP)**